USDT Price History:

 Time to read: 8 min

-USDT holds a unique place in the history of cryptocurrencies as a true pioneer among stablecoins.
-Since its inception in 2014, Tether has drawn interest for its innovative concept of a coin pegged 1:1 to the US dollar.
+USDT holds a unique place in cryptocurrency history as a pioneer among stablecoins.
+Since its launch in 2014, Tether has been notable for its concept of a digital token pegged 1:1 to the US dollar.
+This article explores Tether's history, examines instances of price fluctuation, and explains how it works to maintain its value.

 What Is Tether (USDT)?